 Consider a few ways your campus can work with students and families on the financial aid application process:

 Tip: Make sure students use personal email addresses instead of school email addresses to create their FSA IDs.
-They will need access to the email account after they graduate from high school.
-During your event, it also helps to have resources available to answer students’ and families’ frequently asked questions:
+They will need access to the email account after they graduate from high school, and your district firewall may block students from receiving important messages from outside organizations.
+During financial aid events, it also helps to have resources available to answer students’ and families’ frequently asked questions:

 For more event prep support, download or bookmark Texas OnCourse’s Financial Aid Event Planning Guide. |